 As you can imagine, we both have lingering issues that have affected us into adulthood.
 It is a constant fight to deal with our issues and try to break those chains of dysfunction.

 It is encouraging to read the first chapter in Matthew—the lineage of Jesus.
-When you start to recognize the names, you remember that Jesus’ family had some significant struggles, as well.
+When you start to recognise the names, you remember that Jesus’ family had some significant struggles, as well.

 It pretty easy to create space and boundaries and pursue health with those tough family relationships during the year, but then the holidays come around, and with them the expectation of family time.
 Holidays happen to be emotionally charged by nature, so it can be tricky to navigate family gatherings.
 I have a few ideas that have served us well over the years.